 Sandy has more than two decades of experience and a broad knowledge of communications practices in the healthcare industry across health plans, pharmaceuticals, and vision care.
-Prior to joining Johnson & Johnson, Sandy was the Chief Communications Officer at The Guardian Life Insurance Company of America (Guardian), responsible for the development and execution of communications strategy for the company.
-She serves as communications advisor to the CEO and President and partners with the leadership team across group benefits, individual markets, enterprise business technology solutions, legal, finance and investments, and human resources.
-Sandy leads a team of cross-functional communicators who drive all aspects of internal and external communications, including issues and crisis management, reputation and thought leadership, local and national media relations, corporate social responsibility, and meetings and events.
+Prior to joining Johnson & Johnson, Sandy was the Chief Communications Officer at Guardian Life Insurance Company, where she was responsible for the development and execution of communications strategy for the company.
+In addition, she led a team of cross-functional communicators who drove all aspects of internal and external communications, including issues and crisis management, reputation and thought leadership, local and national media relations, corporate social responsibility, and meetings and events.

 Sandy spent her early career as an attorney practicing employment law.
 She received her B.A. in Philosophy from Spelman College and her J.D. from the University of Virginia School of Law.